fbpx

 Lusine Yernjakyan began her directing career during her student years.
 Her early productions, such as “Sonata for Cello” and “The Marriage of Figaro” at Yerevan State Institute of Theatre and Cinema, gained attention at festivals like “2007-X”, “Theatre-X”, “HighFest”, “Duet”, and others.
 Her works have also been presented at international open drama festivals.

-In 2009, Lusine Yernjakyan presented her diploma work – the play “What Difference Does It Make?” (based on L. Gersh’s “Butterflies on Freedom”), which is still part of the chamber theatre’s repertoire and remains popular.
+In 2009, Lusine Yernjakyan presented her diploma work – the play “It doesn’t matter with whom” (based on L. Gersh’s “Butterflies on Freedom”), which is still part of the chamber theatre’s repertoire and remains popular.
 In 2011, this play was featured at the “Theatres of the World” festival in Los Angeles, USA.

 Lusine Yernjakyan actively participates in various events, such as the Moscow contest of young directors within the framework of the International Theatre Festival named after Chekhov, the World Congress of the International Theatre Institute (UNESCO) in 2014, and the annual “Artavazd” Award.